miyazaki1123/wooms/app/public/wp-content/plugins/wpforms-lite/readme.txt

 Here is a list of our advanced contact form builder fields (Fancy Fields):

-* Website / URL Field
+* Smart Phone Field with international format verification
 * Address Field
-* Password Field
-* Smart Phone Field with international format verification
 * Date / Time Field
-* Hidden Field
+* Website / URL Field
-* HTML Field - add Custom HTML inside your form
 * File Upload - Great for File Upload Form
+* Password Field
+* Rich Text - Add a WYSIWYG field, perfect for guest blog post forms
+* Layout Field - Position form fields inside columns using custom or premade layouts
+* Repeater Field - Allow users to duplicate fields or groups of fields in your forms
-* Page Break Field - Great for Multi Page Contact Form with Progress Bar.
+* Page Break Field - Great for Multi-Page Contact Form with Progress Bar
 * Section Divider - Great for Long Contact Forms
+* HTML Field - add Custom HTML inside your form
-* Signature Field - Great for Contracts and Booking Forms
+* Content Field - Add headings, lists, and media to your forms without writing code
+* Entry Preview - Allow your form users to preview their form entries before they've submitted them
 * Star Rating - Great for Survey Forms and Polls
+* Hidden Field
+* Questions CAPTCHA - Great for Preventing Contact Form Spam
+* Math CAPTCHA - Great for Preventing Contact Form Spam
 * Likert Scale - Great for Survey Forms
+* hCAPTCHA - Great for Preventing Contact Form Spam
+* Cloudflare Turnstile - Great for Preventing Contact Form Spam
+* Signature Field - Great for Contracts and Booking Forms
 * Net Promoter Score (NPS Field) - Great for Survey Forms
-* Questions CAPTCHA - Great for Preventing Contact Form Spam
-* Math CAPTCHA - Great for Preventing Contact Form Spam
 * Google ReCAPTCHA - Great for Preventing Contact Form Spam

-Here is a list of our Payment Fields that will help you create a order form, donation form, booking form, and other payment forms:
+Here is a list of our Payment Fields that will help you create an order form, donation form, booking form, and other payment forms:

 * Single Item
 * Multiple Items
 * Checkbox Items
 * Dropdown Items
 * Total (Calculation Field)
-* Credit Card (Stripe and Authorize.Net)
+* Credit Card (Stripe, Square, and Authorize.Net)
 * PayPal

 = Can I integrate WPForms with my CRM or Email Marketing Service? =

-Yes, WPForms offers seamless integration with over 1,000+ popular <a href="https://www.wpbeginner.com/showcase/best-email-marketing-services/">email marketing</a> and <a href="https://www.wpbeginner.com/showcase/best-crm-software-for-small-businesses-compared/">CRM software</a>.
+Yes, WPForms offers seamless integration with over 1,000+ popular [email marketing](https://www.wpbeginner.com/showcase/best-email-marketing-services/) and [CRM software](https://www.wpbeginner.com/showcase/best-crm-software-for-small-businesses-compared/).

 You can easily send data from your contact form and other WordPress forms to your favorite CRM, email newsletter, and other marketing platforms.